 Ensuring girls’ and young women realise their right to sexual and reproductive health and have control over their lives and bodies are critical to achieving gender equality.

-We work with partners around the world to enable access to quality sexual health services, and eliminate harmful practices such as FGM and early and child marriage.
+We work with partners around the world to enable access to quality sexual health services, and eliminate harmful practices such as female genital mutilation (FGM) and early and child marriage.

 7 short child marriage stories